n7xRqLm4Wk9/moon4termux/README.md

 # Note

 Moon currently does not support IOS, Windows, Mac.
-Although are currently planning to add support in future updates.
+Although we are currently planning to add support in future updates.

 ```
   ┌──────────────────────────┐